jeno0403/Licensed_Child_Care/README.md

 Some of the R code used to create this work was adapted from Cleveland (2018) and Alexander (2023).
 The dataset uses geographic coordinates (latitude and longitude) based on the NAD27 datum (North American Datum of 1927), a geodetic reference system primarily used in North America.
 This system ensures precise location data for each child care center, facilitating accurate mapping and spatial analysis across Toronto.

+The R code was checked for style and syntax using the lintr and styler packages to ensure code quality and readability.

 ## File Structure

 The repo is structured as: